 Competition at ground level for light and food has led to some unique plant evolution.
 Some plants live on the branches of other plants and use “air roots” to draw nourishment from the air.
 Others, like the strangler fig, will wrap themselves around (and ultimately strangle) large trees to fight for survival.

 Beyond beauty and interest, tropical rain forest plants contribute to modern medicine.
-Approximately 25% of all medicines on the market today come from plants found only in tropical rain forests.
+It is believed that approximately 25% of all Western medicines on the market today come from plants found only in tropical rain forests.
 This includes treatments for a variety of cancers, malaria, multiple sclerosis, Parkinson’s disease, high blood pressure and more.
 But there is still so much untapped potential.
 According to Michael Blalick, director of the Institute of Economic Botany (part of the New York Botanical Garden), of all the known plant species, “less than 3 percent have been tested for their medical applications.”